 Although this is not a deal breaker in terms of joining the program, in case the company offers multiple products, it will make it easier for you to create various pieces of content.

 We hope these tips will help you in finding and choosing the best affiliate programs for your niche.

 And join our Supermetrics partner program to earn 20% recurring commissions from each sale.

 About Hetty Korsten

-Hetty Korsten is an Affiliate Program Manager at Supermetrics.
+Hetty Korsten is a Partner Marketing Manager at Supermetrics.
 She has worked for fast growing SaaS startups in Copenhagen and Helsinki.
-Currently she’s growing the in-house affiliate program at Supermetrics.
+Currently, she’s growing the in-house partner program at Supermetrics.
 Feel free to connect with her on LinkedIn.